 With so many different types of cucumbers, it is difficult to pick the right one to grow in your garden.
 It’s even harder to pick cucumbers for a smaller garden.
 Fresh cukes for sauces and pickles for your salads and sandwiches are a beautiful thing, but with a small space, you may think they’re out of reach.
 Thankfully you don’t have to settle when it comes to the perfect cucumber to add to wherever you grow.

-With just a little work you can have fresh cucumbers growing in your space.
-Many wonder, can cucumbers be adapted to grow wherever?
+So, with just a little work you can have fresh cucumbers growing in your space.
+Many of us wonder: Can cucumbers be adapted to grow wherever?
 How many types of cucumbers can you grow in a small space?
 How do you pick and plant the right cucumber plant for your needs?
 Are there dangers that could threaten your cucumbers?
-Let's start at the beginning...
+How can we keep our veggies away from them?

 What Are Cucumbers?